-Tuberculosis (TB) is an infectious bacterial disease caused by Mycobacterium tuberculosis, which most commonly affects the lungs.
-It is transmitted from person to person via droplets from the throat and lungs of people with the active respiratory disease.
-In healthy people, infection with M. tuberculosis often does not cause symptoms, because the person’s immune system acts to 'wall off' the bacteria.
-The symptoms of active TB of the lung are coughing (sometimes with sputum or blood), chest pains, weakness, weight loss, fever, and night sweats.
-This disease is treatable with a six-month course of antibiotics.
+TB is an infectious bacterial disease caused by Mycobacterium tuberculosis, which most commonly affects the lungs.
+It is transmitted from person to person through the air.
+The symptoms of active TB include cough, chest pains, weakness, weight loss, fever and night sweats.
+In healthy people, infection often does not cause symptoms, because the person’s immune system acts to wall off the bacteria.

-- The END TB Strategy aims to end the tuberculosis epidemic in the world and is linked to the Sustainable Development Goals (SDGs) under three high-level indicators: to reduce TB deaths by 95%, to decrease new cases by 90% between 2015 and 2035, and to ensure that no family is facing catastrophic costs due to TB.
+- The END TB Strategy aims to end the global TB epidemic and is linked to the Sustainable Development Goals (SDGs) under three high-level indicators: reduce the number of TB deaths by 95% compared to 2015, reduce new cases by 90% between 2015 and 2035, and to ensure that no family is facing catastrophic costs due to TB.